NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 In the :ref:`first scenario <scenario_one>`, the :term:`model description`
-walk-through is based on the :file:`abc.cpp` code in the ``/doc/examples/abc`` directory, and it deconstructs the steps that must happen (either programmatically or manually) in order to successfully execute a computation.
-The full code for this scenario is in the :ref:`static shapes example <sshp>`, and it ex
+walk-through is based on the :file:`abc.cpp` code in the ``/doc/examples/abc`` directory, and it deconstructs the steps that must happen (either programmatically or manually) in order to successfully execute a computation given complete shape information.

 The :ref:`second scenario <scenario_two>` involves the use of dynamic tensors.
 A :term:`dynamic tensor` is a tensor whose shape can change from one "iteration"